Published on April 11th, 2019 | by Nicolas Zart0

 Eric says manufacturing management is a nightmare for companies.
 The 3DEXPERIENCE Lab helps define how many spare parts need to be manufactured on site according to demand.

 So far, various companies use the lab, from highly mature companies to young startups.
-Boeing has designed and built every plane for the past 30+ years using the company’s software, and announced it would use the 3DEXPERIENCE Lab for its second-century strategy.
+Boeing has designed and built every plane for the past 30+ years using the company’s software, and announced it would use the 3DEXPERIENCE Platform for its second-century strategy.
 Ford, Jaguar, Honda, and even Tesla use it.

 Speaking of eco-rockets, the Zero2Infinity project plans to send payloads into space for a fraction of the cost of using weather balloons.
 The affordable and sustainable approach uses recyclable balloons in sub-orbital space.
 As the balloon climbs, it spins in a predictive way.
 Once at the perfect altitude, the capsule is launched using its own power into orbit.
 The ground crew then brings back the weather balloon.
 The company is now testing this on barges off the coast of Spain.